No-Bling/DOTA/README.md

 Other client-side modding are unaffected!
 So Valve does not give a fuck about soviet d2?s and clones cheats that can do 85-90% of what ensa?e can do with client-side modding via gameinfo.gi, but throws a tantrum towards harmless particles-only No-Bling mod.
 Got it.

 Could be an unintended side-effect of some refactoring going on with low violence, but who does not like a little drama flavoured conspiracy?
 Fact is, mod is dead atm, and the fix is uglier since I can't just safely change `m_hLowViolenceDef` and be done with it.
 Might as well get rid of resource-compiling and do blind file-replacing.
-Launch options gets complicated now as it's language-depended, unlike convenient, unified `-LV` _( RIP 2017-11-1 )_
+Launch options gets complicated now as it's language-depended, unlike convenient, unified, stand-alone `-LV` _( RIP 2017-11-1 )_

 Stay tuned.